jacasta2/accidents_smb/README.md

 Please check the Jupyter notebooks inside the folder **initial_etl** to see how the initial ETL process was done.
 Please also check the Jupyter notebook `4_database_creation.ipynb` before creating the local postgres database.
 Make sure to create the database beforehand and adjust the database connection parameters in the notebook accordingly.

+Note the layer *Via* is not considered since it is outdated.

+The ArcGIS service can be found in [Accidentalidad/WSAcidentalidad_Publico (FeatureServer)](https://sig.simur.gov.co/arcgis/rest/services/Accidentalidad/WSAcidentalidad_Publico/FeatureServer).

 ## Data model

 The data model created through the initial ETL process and its documentation can be found in the folder **data_model**.